TomMetcalf/fitness-app/README.md

 NOTE: Please allow some time for the inital data to load, as it may be slow due to being hosted on Renders free tier.
 Thank you for your patience.

+You will need to be logged in to view workout data, as it is linked to the user.

+You may log in with the following credentials.

+Email: tomemetcalf@gmail.com
+Password: ABCabc123!

 ## Tech

 This project was built using the MERN stack.
-MongoDb, Express, React & Node.js
+MongoDb, Express, React & Node.js.

+It uses JSON Web Tokens (JWT) for user authentification.

 ## Local Setup Instructions